 I think that cupolas can really add to curb appeal on a mid century modest house.
 Something more “modern” is likely going to want to be more minimalist.
 The modernist were all about stripping away unnecessary ornamentation.
 And to be sure, a cupola is unnecessary ornamentation at its finest.

 There seem to be a lot of companies that sell cupolas.
 It looks to me like a number of them are selling the exact same product (a big manufacturer/distributor must be involved.)
 I bought our new cupola right out of the Brosco catalog available at our local lumber store (no cupolas shown online, though).
 I “matched” the one that had been destroyed.
 It was a simple, louvered model, like the one at the left.
-I found a similar model online at the Cape Cod Weathervane Company.
+I found a similar model online at the Cape Cod Weathervane Company–link now gone.

 I tend to think: No need to get too fancy schmancy with your cupola, especially if you are going to angst about the decision.
 “Simple” appeal is fine… I don’t think you want it to be “the” most noticeable feature of your house or anything.
 You’re going for “balance.”That said, some of the cupolas shown in the images today have more pizzazz — including faux dovecotes!
 It can be done, you’re just going to have to “have the eye” to get it right.